 The MLS program is a 24-credit program and can be completed in as little as one year.
-All MLS students will complete the required introductory course and then select from a variety of elective courses to customize their learning experience based on their professional and academic goals.
+All MLS students will complete two required courses and then select from a variety of elective courses to customize their learning experience based on their professional and academic goals.

-Introduction to U.S. Law & Methods I: The U.S. Legal System (3 credits)
+Introduction to U.S. Law & Methods (3 credits)

 This foundational course explores how law is created, enacted and changed in the United States.
 The objective is to learn to solve legal challenges and understand legal concepts with U.S. legal sources, methods and institutions.

 This course is designed to introduce students to U.S. contracts.
 In addition to learning principles behind U.S. theories of contractual obligation, the course is intended to provide instruction in "how to succeed" in a U.S. law school class.

 Property (3 credits)

 This course examines real and personal property and some of the problems of landlord and tenant law.